bebatut-slides/docker_foundry_ws_12_16/slides.md

 ![](images/deployment_issue_docker.png)

-Note: Docker = An engine that encapsulated any tools as a
+Note: Docker = An engine that encapsulates any tool as a
 - lightweight
 - portable
-- self sufficient container
+- self-sufficient container
 - manipulated using standard operations
 - run consistently on virtually any hardware platform